Friction over LGBTQ issues worsens in global Anglican church

 Friction has been simmering within the global Anglican Communion for many years over its 42 provinces’ sharp differences on whether to recognize same-sex marriage and ordain LGBTQ clergy

-Friction has been simmering within the global Anglican Communion for many years over its 42 provinces’ sharp differences on whether to recognize same-sex marriage and ordain LGBTQ clergy.
-This year, the divisions have widened, as conservative bishops – notably from Africa and Asia – affirmed their opposition to LGBTQ inclusion and demanded “repentance” by the more liberal provinces with inclusive policies.
+Friction has long-simmered within the global Anglican Communion over its 42 provinces’ sharp differences on whether to recognize same-sex marriage and ordain LGBTQ clergy.
+The divisions widened this year as conservative bishops affirmed their opposition to LGBTQ inclusion and demanded “repentance” by provinces with inclusive policies.

-Caught in the middle of the fray is the archbishop of Canterbury, Justin Welby, who is the top bishop of the Church of England and ceremonial leader of the Anglican Communion, which is one of the world's largest Christian communities.
-Welby has acknowledged “deep disagreement” among the provinces, while urging them to “walk together” to the extent possible.
+Caught in the middle is the archbishop of Canterbury, Justin Welby, who is the Church of England’s top bishop and the Anglican Communion’s ceremonial leader.
+He has acknowledged the provinces’ “deep disagreement,” while urging them to “walk together” to the extent possible.

-The divide came into the spotlight four months ago at the communion’s Lambeth Conference, typically held once every decade to bring together bishops from the more than 165 countries with Anglican-affiliated churches.
-It was the first Lambeth Conference since 2008, and the first to which married gay and lesbian bishops were invited.
+The divide came into the spotlight four months ago at the communion’s Lambeth Conference, which brings together bishops from the more than 165 countries with Anglican-affiliated churches.
+It was the first Lambeth Conference to which married gay and lesbian bishops were invited.

-The conservative primates of Nigeria, Rwanda and Uganda refused to attend, while other bishops who share their opposition to LGBTQ inclusion pushed unsuccessfully for the Lambeth gathering to reconfirm a 1998 resolution rejecting same-sex marriage.
+The conservative primates of Nigeria, Rwanda and Uganda refused to attend, while other bishops who share their opposition pushed unsuccessfully for the gathering to reconfirm a 1998 resolution rejecting same-sex marriage.

-Now those primates, and their allies worldwide, are looking ahead to a conference in Kigali, Rwanda, in April.
-They’re expected to discuss their dismay at support for same-sex marriage in some Anglican churches and what they see as Welby not taking a tough stand against such marriages.
+Now those primates, and their allies worldwide, are looking to an April conference in Kigali, Rwanda.
+They’re expected to discuss their dismay at some Anglican churches’ support for same-sex marriage and Welby’s approach.

-Welby, in turn, says neither the Lambeth Conference nor he individually has the authority to discipline a member province or impose demands on it.
+Welby says neither he nor the Lambeth Conference has the authority to discipline provinces or impose demands.

-In Nigeria, Anglican leaders say a formal separation from the global church over LGBTQ inclusion is more likely than ever.
-They cite Welby’s comments at Lambeth and the subsequent appointment of the Very Rev. David Monteith – who has been part of a same-sex civil partnership since 2008 – as the new dean of the Canterbury cathedral.
+In Nigeria, Anglican leaders say a formal separation from the global church is more likely than ever.
+They cite Welby’s Lambeth comments and the appointment of the Very Rev. David Monteith – who has been in a same-sex civil partnership since 2008 – as the Canterbury cathedral's new dean.

-Bishop Williams Aladekugbe of Nigeria’s Ibadan North Anglican Diocese said same-sex unions are “ungodly and devilish” and their recognition by some provinces is a major reason “we cannot continue to fellowship with them.”
+Bishop Williams Aladekugbe of Nigeria’s Ibadan North Anglican Diocese said “we cannot continue to fellowship” with provinces that recognize “ungodly and devilish” same-sex unions.

-“If it is going to cause further division, let it be,” Aladekugbe told The Associated Press.
-“If they don’t worship God the way we worship him, if they don’t believe in what we believe in… let us divide (and) we go our own way.”
+“If they don’t worship God the way we worship him, if they don’t believe in what we believe in… let us divide (and) we go our own way,” Aladekugbe told The Associated Press.

-Henry Ndukuba, primate of the Anglican church in Nigeria, cited such divisions during an interview with a church-run television network.

-The archbishop of Canterbury “is a symbol of unity” in the Anglican Communion, Ndukuba said, but “because of the way things are going, we are not tied to the apron of Canterbury.”

-The umbrella group for the conservative bishops is the Global South Fellowship of Anglican Churches (GFSA).
+The conservative bishops’ umbrella group is the Global South Fellowship of Anglican Churches (GFSA).
 Its steering committee is headed by South Sudan Archbishop Justin Badi, and includes archbishops from Bangladesh, Chile, Congo, Egypt, the Indian Ocean region and Myanmar.

-At the Lambeth Conference, the committee issued a stern communique – in effect demanding their views on LGBTQ issues hold sway throughout the Anglican Communion and that the “revisionist” provinces be disciplined or marginalized.
+At Lambeth, the committee issued a stern communique – in effect demanding their LGBTQ views hold sway throughout the Anglican Communion and the “revisionist” provinces be disciplined or marginalized.

 That threat was aimed at the provinces which have embraced LGBTQ-inclusive politics – including the Episcopal Church in the United States, and the Anglican churches of Brazil, Canada, New Zealand, Scotland and Wales.
-For now, the Church of England refuses to conduct same-sex marriages, but some of its bishops want that policy to change.
+The Church of England refuses to conduct same-sex marriages, but some of its bishops want that to change.

 The GFSA leaders contend that conservative-led jurisdictions are home to 75% of the global Anglican Communion population, which is estimated at 80 to 85 million.